 Right on our doorstep is Doncaster Dome, one of the region’s premier sports, leisure and entertainment destinations, with over 50 activities taking place under one roof.

 Highlights include the recently refurbished lagoons; a magical 7-pool water world, a great way to make a splash, and the Ice Caps, the UK’s only split level ice rink with interconnecting ramps linking two Ice Pads together.
 Special swim and skate day passes are available.
-Check out the website for details.

 The Dome is also a fantastic events venue with lots of singers, bands and comedians booked to perform including Jimmy Carr and Jason Manford, Placebo and the Illegal Eagles.